MEET MY FOLKS

 I invite you to read about these amazing pioneers of Puerto Rican television who happen to be my folks.

-• Chiroldes left his native Cuba in the late 1940s to pursue new horizons as a singer.
-He had recorded Pedro Junco’s renowned ‘bolero’ titled “Nosotros” among other hits like “La Bella Cubana” and “Recuerdos de Ipacaraí.”
+• Tony Chiroldes left his native Cuba in the late 1940s to pursue new horizons as a crooner, under the name Tony Chiroldy.
+He had recorded Pedro Junco’s renowned ‘bolero’ titled “Nosotros”, as well as the hits “La bella cubana” and “Recuerdos de Ipacaraí.”

-• In the mid-1950s, Tony joined the many pioneers who were exploring a burgeoning, new industry named 'television'.
+• In the mid-1950s, Chiroldes joined the many pioneers who were exploring a burgeoning, new industry called 'television'.

-• During the next decades, Chiroldes showcased a myriad of international and boricua performers on programs and specials which – given their excellence – would leave a lasting mark in the television history of this tiny Caribbean island.
+• A myriad of international and boricua performers appeared on Chiroldes-produced TV programs and specials which, given their excellence, left a lasting mark in the history of this tiny Caribbean island.

 • Empresas Chiroldes (Chiroldes Enterprises) booked the likes of Benny Moré, Celia Cruz, La Lupe, Roberto Yanés, Rocío Dúrcal, Machito & His Afrocubans, Tongolele, Miguel Aceves Mejía, Joe Cuba & his Sextet; plus the orchestras of Tito Puente; Eddie Palmieri; Ray Barretto; and Mongo Santamaría.

-• In 1975, Chiroldes and Carbia divorced, ending too a professional relationship that lasted 23 years.
-Dad retired from TV and became a booking agent for private, corporate, and public presentations.
+• In 1975, Chiroldes and Carbia divorced, ending too a professional relationship that lasted 23+ years.
+Chiroldes Sr. retired from TV and became a booking agent for private, corporate, and public presentations.

 • Tony Chiroldes Sr. passed away on October of 1992.